 The NACK to ACK detection probability is the probability of detecting an ACK bit when an NACK bit was sent on particular bit position.
 Each NACK bit erroneously detected as ACK bit is counted as one error.
 Erroneously detected NACK bits in the definition do not contain the NACK bits which are mapped from DTX, i.e. NACK bits received when DTX is sent should not be considered.

-The transient period as specified in TS 38.101-1 [TBA] clause 6.3.3.1 is not taken into account for performance requirement testing, where the RB hopping is symmetric to the CC center, i.e. intra-slot frequency hopping is enabled.
+The transient period as specified in TS 38.101-1 [23] clause 6.3.3.1 is not taken into account for performance requirement testing, where the RB hopping is symmetric to the CC center, i.e. intra-slot frequency hopping is enabled.

 Which specific test(s) are applicable to IAB-DU is based on the test applicability rules defined in clause 8.1.1.2.3.